interpromoSID2020Airbus/g7_images_sociales/README.md

 # Contents
 ## 1 `Scraping`
 Codes used to scrap Airliners and Google Images in order to get Airbus and Boeing images of several aircraft types.
-We chose to enrich our images datasets to perform supervised learning for aircraft exteriors detection.
+We chose to enrich our images datasets to perform supervised learning for classification tasks on aircraft exteriors images.

-`g7_scraping.ipynb`: one single notebook that creates a DataFrame with web links of images to be scrapped, and then performs scrapping.
+`g7_scraping.ipynb`: one single notebook that creates DataFrames with web links of images to be scrapped, and then performs scrapping.
-All images scrapped, along with the CSV files containing the DataFrames, will be handed in separately.
+All images scrapped, along with the `CSV` files containing the DataFrames, will be handed in separately.
-The Google Images scraping requiered the installation of Chromedriver
+Please note that Google Images scraping requires the installation of ChromeDriver: https://chromedriver.chromium.org/.

+Running the whole code takes a bit of time.
+Since we already performed this scraping task, you don't need to run it again.
+That said, you can use the code as a template and adapt it to other websites you might want to srcap.

 &nbsp;
 ## 2 `ImagesStats`
 Code to perform basic statistics on the 2 sets of images given by Airbus for prediction.
 Our goal was to retreive information about the amount of data, images format, and relevant labellisation when possible.
 The notebook creates `CSV` files with information gathered, and presents our statistics and conclusions drawn.

-Code: `g7_imgs_stats.ipynb`
+Code: `g7_imgs_stats.ipynb`.

 Outputs:
-* `g7_INSTAGRAM.csv`: a CSV containing information regarding images formats.
+* `g7_INSTAGRAM.csv`: contains information regarding images formats.
-* `g7_SEATGURU.csv`: a CSV containing information regarding images formats, along with aircraft manufacturer and type labels retreived from images titles, and manually added View labels.
+* `g7_SEATGURU_annotate.csv`: contains information regarding images formats, along with aircraft manufacturer and type labels retreived from images titles, and manually added View labels.

 &nbsp;
 ## 3 `DeepLearning`
-### 3.1 Functions
-* A notebook with basic functions (e.g. create folders, train test split)
-* A notebook with specific functions (e.g. data cropping, data augmentation)
+This folder contains all code files used to train our deep learning models.

 ### 3.2 Models
 [DEEP LEARNING / PIPELINE EXPLANATIONS]
 &nbsp;
 ![](README_images/g7_pipeline.png?raw=true)

+2 functions files:
+* `g7_functions_for_models.py`: functions to create folders, train-test split imags sets, save models and labels;
+* `g7_data_augmentation.py`: advanced data augmentation function.

 &nbsp;
 The deep learning algorithms which performed best.
 The following notebooks train models to predict: